Population ageing: Social policies and intervention

 Global ageing populations seem to cause many countries to be increasing the age for old age security from 60 to 65 to decrease the cost of the scheme of the GDP.
+Advocates for raising the retirement and pension eligibility ages hope to allocate larger payments during the years the elderly are most vulnerable and in need of assistance.
+Evidence also suggest that as lifespans lengthen, people remain healthier into older age than in the past, indicating that they may be able to participate in the workforce longer.
+However, even so, in industrialized countries with the greatest improvement in life expectancy, discussions about continuing to raise the eligibility age for pension benefits have intensified in order to reduce economic burden more significantly.

 Age discrimination can be defined as "the systematic and institutionalized denial of the rights of older people on the basis of their age by individuals, groups, organisations, and institutions."
 Some of the abuse can be a result of ignorance, thoughtlessness, prejudice, and stereotyping.
 Forms of discrimination are economic accessibility, social accessibility, temporal accessibility and administrative accessibility.

 In most countries worldwide, particularly countries in Africa, older people are typically the poorest members of the social spectrum and live below the poverty line.

+Moreover, the growing burden of health expenditure has evolved into a social policy and cost management issue, not just a population issue.